Rethima-Reddy/sample/README.md

-# BearCat's Library
+# Northwest Library
-Developing a library application which is used for searching and renting books using mobile application.
+An android application which is used for searching and renting books from a library using android mobile.

 <h1>App Name:Northwest Library</h1>
 <h2>App Logo<h2>